seejanerun/Partners-MLOps-Workshop/README.md

 ## Section 2 - Develop Model

 ### Lab 2.1 - Inspect Compute Environment
-Click on the cube icon on the far left sidebar of the UI
+Click on the cube icon 'Environments' on the far left sidebar of the UI

 Select 'Domino-Workshop-Environment'